recetasdemama/wordpress/wp-content/plugins/google-sitemap-generator/readme.txt

 * <a href="http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/changelog/" title="Changelog of the Google XML Sitemaps Plugin for WordPress">Changelog</a>
 * <a href="http://www.arnebrachhold.de/2006/04/07/google-sitemaps-faq-sitemap-issues-errors-and-problems/" title="Google Sitemaps FAQ">Plugin and sitemaps FAQ</a>
 * <a href="http://wordpress.org/tags/google-sitemap-generator?forum_id=10">Support Forum</a>

-*This release is compatible with all WordPress versions since 2.9.
-If you are still using an older one, please see the [Google Sitemaps Plugin Homepage](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/ "Google (XML) Sitemap Generator Plugin Homepage") for older versions.*

 == Installation ==